-Our Constitution has not mentioned the provisions related to eligibility, qualifications and appointment of Election Commissioner and Chief Election Commissioner.
+Our Constitution has not mentioned the provisions related to eligibility, qualifications and appointment of the Election Commissioner and Chief Election Commissioner.

-The President shall appoint Chief Election Commissioner and Election Commissioners on the recommendation of the Prime Minister.
+The President shall appoint the Chief Election Commissioner and Election Commissioners on the recommendation of the Prime Minister.

-Chief Election Commissioner holds office for a term of six years from the date of his joining of his office, or until he attains the age of 65 years, whichever is earlier.
+Chief Election Commissioner holds office for a term of six years from the date of his joining of his office or until he attains the age of 65 years, whichever is earlier.

-He can be removed by the President based on a resolution passed by both houses of Parliament with a special majority either on misbehaviour ground or incapacity (Article 324(5) of the Constitution of India).
+He can be removed by the President based on a resolution passed by both houses of Parliament with a special majority either on misbehaviour grounds or incapacity (Article 324(5) of the Constitution of India).

 - Electronic Voting Machines (EVM) were first used in the Kerala Constituency in 1982.

-- To arrest fraud, Election Commission has issued Electoral Photo Identity Cards to all voters since August 1993.
+- To arrest fraud, the Election Commission has issued Electoral Photo Identity Cards to all voters since August 1993.

-- Issues related to the election of President and Vice-President are referred to Supreme Court, whereas other disputes are referred to respective High Courts.
+- Issues related to the election of President and Vice-President are referred to the Supreme Court, whereas other disputes are referred to respective High Courts.

 - The judgement is binding on the President/Governor as the case may be when the same is referred to the commission.